 The second date will also likely have problems because it’ll have more moving parts and an exponentially higher number of guests trying to access the system.
 It still likely won’t be nearly as bad as it would’ve been without the phased approach, which many of you will likely find unbelievable given how bad it’ll still (probably) be.

 As for demand, it should go without saying that there’s a lot of pent-up demand for Disneyland among Californians.
 The ease with which tickets to the pricey picnic at DCA sold out should tell you everything you need to know on that front.
-Our expectation is that the parks book up quickly for opening weekend, and probably have no trouble selling out the month of May 2021.
-That’s more or less a sure thing.
+Our expectation is that the parks will probably have no trouble filling up reservations through 2022.

 Obviously, we don’t know what’ll happen, but we absolutely do not expect the entire summer to book up as soon as reservations are released.
 There will be at least a few weeks with demand significantly exceeding the supply of reservations, but then it’ll likely drop off a cliff after that.
 (In a way, sort of like vaccines!)
 This is why we’re of the belief that Annual Passes are not gone forever, and will return in some modified form–probably before the year is over.